rustic-rs/rustic/config/README.md

 # Rustic Configuration Specification

-`rustic` is a backup tool that allows users to define their backup options using a TOML configuration file.
-The configuration file consists of various sections and attributes that control the behavior of `rustic` for different commands and sources.
+`rustic` is a backup tool that allows users to define their backup options in profiles using TOML files.
+A configuration profile consists of various sections and attributes that control the behavior of `rustic` for different commands and sources.

-This specification covers all the available sections and attributes in the `rustic` configuration file and includes their corresponding environment variable names.
+This specification covers all the available sections and attributes in the `rustic` configuration profile file and includes their corresponding environment variable names.
 Users can customize their backup behavior by modifying these attributes according to their needs.